 Hong Kong’s best breakfast spots

 Australia Dairy Company’s breakfast set is its raison d’être.
 Fluffy, creamy scrambled eggs – considered among the best in Hong Kong – come served on thick slices of buttered toast, along with a bowl of macaroni and ham soup and a cup of coffee or tea.
 Just remember, this cha chaan teng is not a place where you can linger.
 Even in the morning, the queue for seats here is long.
-Order fast, eat fast and leave fast to avoid being on the receiving end of staff’s infamous curt attitude.
+Order fast, eat fast and leave fast to avoid being on the receiving end of staff’s infamously curt attitude.

 Feel bad about leaving your dog at home while you head out for breakfast?
-Take them with you to OpenDoor Cafe, a pet-friendly coffeeshop nestled down near the harbour in hip Sai Ying Pun.
-Start your morning with a hearty English breakfast and feed bits of sizzling bacon under the table to your pup.
-If you want to start your day on a more healthy note, opt for one of the café’s super smoothies like its Wakey Wakey (muesli, banana, chia seeds, cinnamon, yoghurt and almond milk) or Power Pack (banana, blueberries, goji berries, protein powder, almond milk, whey and acai berries) to energise your morning.
+Take them with you to OpenDoor Cafe, a pet-friendly coffeeshop nestled down near the harbour in Sai Ying Pun.
+Start your morning with a hearty English breakfast and feed bits of sizzling bacon under the table to your pooch.
+If you want to start your day on a more healthy note, opt for one of the café’s super smoothies like its Wakey Wakey (muesli, banana, chia seeds, cinnamon, yoghurt and almond milk) or Power Pack (banana, blueberries, goji berries, protein powder, almond milk, whey and acai berries) offerings to energise your morning.
 For those with sensitive stomachs, the café also offers a wide range of vegetarian, gluten-free and vegan meal options.